-Copyright effects faculty and students in their generation and use of scholarly and creative works.
+Copyright affects faculty and students in their generation and use of scholarly and creative works.
 The Digital Scholarship and Initiatives team can help you understand pertinent areas of the law and your rights and responsibilities in the ethical and fair use of intellectual property.

 As an author, you do not have to surrender all of your copyrights when you publish.
 Having a fuller understanding of copyrights can help you manage your intellectual effort and bring a balance to the world of scholarly publishing by bringing the interests of publishers in line with your interests and the university’s interests.
-Here are some basic points to understand about copyright:

 - Copyright is a bundle of rights.
 They can be transferred in their entirety to a third-party (such as a publisher) or separated.
 Copyrights include the right to produce and sell or distribute copies of the work, to perform or display the work publicly, and to adapt or create derivative works.